 The on-site winery was completed and in production for 2013.
 It is built into the hillside with a number of sustainable design features; including wild flower meadow roof and rain water harvesting.

 Whilst constructed by a local building firm, part of its fit out was undertaken through a Prisoner Rehabilitation scheme that Clare helped to set up, originally to help with managing the vineyard.
 For those with skills in various trades that helped, employment references and work portfolios were provided for when they returned to work.

 Enquiries for new vineyards planted in the area have been numerous, with 1,000s of new vines already planted locally in response to the winery appearing and more still being planted nearby today.

-Melbury Vale now also distils its own wine and makes liqueurs, brandy and cocktails in a bottle – all ready to drink!
+Melbury Vale now also distils its own wine and makes liqueurs, brandy and aromatised wines – our unique blends, ready to drink, for any occasion!